solana-labs/solana-program-library/docs/src/stake-pool.md

 * Maintenance mode.
 If the pool needs time to reset fees or otherwise, the manager can temporarily restrict new deposits by setting deposit authorities.

-Note: in order to keep user funds safe, withdrawals are always permitted.
+Note: in order to keep user funds safe, stake withdrawals are always permitted.

 ## Background